Kail0/wp-materialize-navwalker/README.md

 // Register wp-materialize-navwalker
  require_once get_template_directory() . '/wp_materialize_navwalker.php';
 ```
-Than you need to declare your new menu in your `functions.php` file.
+Then you need to declare your new menu in your `functions.php` file.

 ```php
 register_nav_menus(